 An ancient Greek messenger runs the first Marathon

-As soon as the Greek states won the battle, a Greek messenger, Pheidippides, set off to carry the victorious news to the city.
+As soon as the Greek states won the Marathon battle, a Greek messenger, Pheidippides, set off to carry the victorious news to the ancient city of Athens.
 According to legend, he exclaimed the historical phrase “We won” (nenikikamen) before passing.